novemus/stack-scopes/README.md

 # README

 The `stack-scopes` is extension for [Visual Studio Code](https://code.visualstudio.com).
-It provides additional `Scopes` view on the Debug side bar for `cppdbg` and `cppvsdbg` debug profiles and offers `Stack Graph` window for convenient analysis of application stacks.
+It provides additional `Scopes` view on the Debug side bar for `cppdbg`, `cppvsdbg` and `lldb` debug profiles and offers `Stack Graph` window for convenient analysis of application stacks.

 ## Сapabilities